El-FED/Facundo-DS/Pharma Quality Project/README.md

+## Pharma Quality Prediction Project
-# This folder contains the data and code for pharma quality prediction project.
+This folder contains the data and code for pharma quality prediction project.